OhOmah/OhOmah.github.io/aboutme.md

 A Quick Run down of my skills and hobbies:

+- Strong skills with Python, SQL, and Java
+- Involved with 4 major data science related projects that required building and improving machine learning models and neural networks
 - Professional Video Editor (W/ Adobe Premiere Pro and Adobe After Effects)
 - Advid track racer
-- Strong skills with C++, Java and Python
-- Can rebuild a motor in one weekend by myself
+- Can pull and rebuild a motor in one weekend by myself
-- Involved with 3 major data science related projects that required building and improving machine learning models and neural networks

 ### My story